cockroachdb/docs/v21.1/make-queries-fast.md

 ### Rule 3.
 Use the right join type

-Out of the box, the [cost-based optimizer](cost-based-optimizer.html) will select the right join type for your statement in the majority of cases, and the optimizer is being improved in every new release of CockroachDB.
+Out of the box, the [cost-based optimizer](cost-based-optimizer.html) will select the right join type for your statement in the majority of cases.
 Therefore, you should only provide [join hints](cost-based-optimizer.html#join-hints) in your query if you can **prove** to yourself through experimentation that the optimizer should be using a different [join type](joins.html#join-algorithms) than it is selecting.

 We can confirm that in this case the optimizer has already found the right join type for this statement by using a hint to force another join type.